suleymancalik/stackmob-ios-sdk/OverviewForDocs.md

 1. **Entity Names:** Core Data entities are encouraged to start with a capital letter and will translate to all lowercase on StackMob.
 Example: **Superpower** entity on Core Data translates to **superpower** schema on StackMob.
 2. **Property Names:** Core Data attribute and relationship names are encouraged to be in camelCase, but can also be in StackMob form, all lowercase with optional underscores.
 Acceptable formats are therefore **yearBorn**, **year_born**, or **yearborn**.
 All camelCased names will be converted to and from their equivalent form on StackMob, i.e. the property yearBorn will appear as year\_born on StackMob.
-3. **StackMob Schema Primary Keys:** All StackMob schemas have a primary key field that is always schemaName\_id, unless the schema is a user object, in which case it defaults to "username" but can be changed manually by setting the primaryKeyFieldName property in your `SMClient` instance.
+3. **StackMob Schema Primary Keys:** All StackMob schemas have a primary key field that is always schemaName\_id, unless the schema is a user object, in which case it defaults to "username" but can be changed manually by setting the userPrimaryKeyField property in your `SMClient` instance.

 <br/>